Doctoral Training Programme in Clinical Psychology

 Reflective Practitioner Group meetings, made up of a small number of trainees drawn from across all three years of the programme, are held approximately fortnightly during term-time.
 These are facilitated by Tutors external to the Programme.
 The groups are an integral part of the Programme and provide a forum for reflection, dialogue, and personal experiential learning, throughout the course of training.
 The Reflective Practitioner Groups very much reflect the ethos of the Programme at Salomons and, although trainees often report finding them challenging during training, careful monitoring and follow-up into practice suggests that these groups are also seen as one of the most valuable learning experiences offered on the Programme.

-A "buddy system" is also in operation organised by the trainees, whereby each trainee will be paired with a trainee from the Year Group above to offer support.
+A "buddy system" is also in operation, whereby each trainee will be paired with a trainee from the Year Group above to offer support.
 Programme staff and supervisors are well aware of the demands and challenges of training, and seek to create a culture in which they can be approached, as needed, to offer support on these issues.

 All successful applicants to the Programme undergo an Occupational Health screen to ensure that they are judged fit to work as a trainee clinical psychologist.
-The Programme has experience of supporting trainees with a wide range of disabilities.
-For further details, please see our website.
+The Programme has experience of supporting trainees with a wide range of disabilities (please see our website for further details).